doncandela/mgah/mgah.md

   ```

   This simulation required 17,054s (3.701e-6s/step-grain), which was 7% slower than the [identical simulation done without Apptainer](#mx2py).
 Internal timing reported by `mx2.py` suggested that only 0.9% additional time was used for inter-process communication when Apptainer was used, so it is not clear if the 7% slowdown is actually due to containerization.

+  Running the simulation in this containerized mode required 2.2 GB of memory (beyond that used before the simulation was started).
+This was only slightly more than the memory required to run the simulation without Apptainer, 2.1 GB.

 #### A container that can use a GPU<a id="gpu-container"></a>